-Amberjacks are a great fish that we have available to our charter customers here aboard the Marlin My Darlin on an almost year round basis, but spring and summer are the best seasons to tangle with one of these bruisers.
+Amberjacks are a great fish that we have available to our charter customers here aboard the Marlin My Darlin on an almost year round basis in Ft.
+Lauderdale, but spring and summer are the best seasons to tangle with one of these bruisers.
 Greater Amberjacks are the really big boys, with Lesser Amberjacks and Almaco Jacks being smaller as a rule but just as tough pound for pound.
 Greater Amberjacks average about 30 to 35 pounds here.
 Fifty pounders are not at all uncommon and an occasional fish in the 80s or bigger is caught.
 I’ve seen a couple over 100 pounds but those were monsters and aren’t really available unless you find yourself at the end of a rainbow.

 Any structure will hold these fish but they really like a high profile the best and for that reason our Fort Lauderdale fishing area shipwrecks, whether naturally on the bottom or placed there thru our artificial reef program, hold the most fish.
 The majority and most productive wrecks (mostly ships and boats, but an occasional plane or barge) are located anywhere from 150 to 350 feet, but we catch fish on some spots as shallow as 45 feet and others on really deep wrecks over 400 feet down.
 We like all the Jacks available to us here, but the Greater Amberjack who carries the fitting nickname of “Reef Donkey” is our favorite by far.
 Bigger is better when it comes to Jacks and a big “AJ” will give it all every time and you will have the memories of the sore muscles and violent fight when his name pops up again.
 And he pops up again and again for us.
 These Amberjacks are great fun and a welcome member of our deep sea fishing catches here in Ft Lauderdale.